London, Midland and Scottish Railway: Canals

-The LMS owned many canals, originally acquired by some of its constituent companies in the 19th century, such as the Shropshire Union group (which included the Montgomeryshire Canal, Ellesmere Canal and Chester Canal), originally owned by the London & North Western Railway, and the Trent and Mersey Canal, owned by the North Staffordshire Railway.
-Many were abandoned by Act of Parliament, instigated by LMS, although those surviving in 1948 passed to the Docks and Inland Waterways Executive of the British Transport Commission, and eventually to the British Waterways Board.
+The LMS owned many canals, originally acquired by some of its constituent companies in the 19th century, such as the Shropshire Union group (which included the Montgomeryshire Canal, Ellesmere Canal and Chester Canal), originally owned by the London and North Western Railway, and the Trent and Mersey Canal, owned by the North Staffordshire Railway.
+Many were abandoned by an act of Parliament, the London Midland and Scottish Railway (Canals) Act 1944 (8 & 9 Geo.
+6. c. ii), instigated by LMS, including the Ulverston Canal, the Leek branch of the Cauldon Canal, the Shrewsbury Canal, Montgomery Canal, and parts of the Huddersfield Narrow Canal, Cromford Canal, and Ashby Canal.
+The act transferred the small unclosed part of the Huddersfield Canal to the Calder and Hebble Navigation.
+Those LMS-owned canals surviving in 1948 passed to the Docks and Inland Waterways Executive of the British Transport Commission, and eventually to the British Waterways Board.
+The British Waterways Act 1988 (c. xxv) allowed British Waterways to re-open the acts closed by the 1944 act for pleasure use.

 Shipping

 The TS Queen Mary.
 This ship was part of the LMS Clyde steamer fleet from 1935 to 1947.

 The LMS acquired numerous docks, harbours and piers from its predecessors.
 These ranged in size from major ports at Barrow-in-Furness and Grangemouth through ferry harbours such as Holyhead, Heysham, Stranraer and Fleetwood to much smaller facilities including piers on the Thames and Clyde.
 The LMS also inherited steamers and piers from the Furness Railway on Windermere and Coniston Water.

 Ships inherited from the Midland Railway.